cristisulighetean/sample-java-app/README.md

 ## DevSecOps to implement

 1. Implementing DAST & IAST
+2. Creating artifacts to deploy front-end and back-end
+   1. Kubernetes
+   2. Terraform
+   3. Ansible automation
-2. Signing of the artifacts
+3. Signing of the artifacts
-3. Create some artifacts
 4. Scanning of the artifacts
    1. Terraform code
    2. Ansible playbooks